Becca Swanson

 Rebecca 'Becca' Swanson (born November 20, 1973) is an American powerlifter, strongwoman and former professional wrestler.
-She broke multiple powerlifting world records, including the heaviest squat, bench press, deadlift and the total.
+She broke multiple powerlifting world records, including the heaviest squat, bench press, deadlift and total.
 Due to her many accomplishments including unbeaten strength world records to-date, she is regarded as "the strongest woman to have ever lived".

 Early life

 Swanson was born November 20, 1973, in Papillion, Nebraska.
 She graduated from the University of Nebraska–Lincoln in 1998 with a Bachelor of Science in Mechanical Engineering.

 Bodybuilding, powerlifting, and strongwoman

 Becca Swanson started out in 1996 with the desire to be a bodybuilder, but ended up powerlifting.
 According to her, the larger and more muscular women had fallen out of favor in bodybuilding after a few shows.
 She was told that she was just too big for bodybuilding, which motivated her to take up powerlifting.
 At the same time, she was very close to some powerlifting world records and thought it best to focus her efforts there.
 Her squat is 601.9 lb (equipped), bench press is 523.6 lb (equipped with bench shirt), and she is the only woman to deadlift 621 lb (equipped).
 She is also the first woman ever known to be a member of the 2,000 pound club, as she is the first of two women ever to total over 2,000 pounds in a meet on the same day.
 She has also competed in strongwoman contests, beginning in 2002.
 Swanson is also known for doing 35 kg dumbbell curls for 10 repetitions.